julioLondono/Modbus-Tool/README.md

 # Modbus RTU Tool

 A desktop application for testing and debugging Modbus RTU slave devices.
-Built with Python and tkinter, this tool provides a user-friendly interface for Modbus communication and device discovery.
+Built with Python and tkinter, this tool provides a user-friendly interface for Modbus communication, device discovery, and real-time data visualization.

 ## Features